BloxSQL/RaikinsModules/README.md

 ### Overview

-The `DistanceService` module provides functionality for calculating distances between objects, moving and rotating objects using tweens, managing ongoing tweens, and detecting objects within a certain distance from a given object.
-It leverages Roblox's `TweenService` to create smooth transitions.
+The `DistanceService` module provides utilities for measuring distances, moving objects, and controlling object movement within the game world.
+It includes functions for rotating and moving objects, pathfinding, overriding movement, checking if objects are moving or close to others, and sorting arrays of objects by distance.

 ### Functions